leytilera/addonscript-spec/docs/concepts/instance.md

 Instance launch configurations are always based on a [Minecraft launch config](./minecraft.md#launch-configuration) and MAY have modifications applied to it.
-Modifications are done by [launch config objects](../schema/launch.md) and can override the main class or main file and include additional libraries and arugments.
+Modifications are done by [launch config objects](../schema/launch.md), which can override the main class or main file and include additional arugments, and by adding libraries using the `library` [flag](flags.md).
-When launching a Minecraft instance, AddonScript implementations SHOULD take the Minecraft launch configuration as specified [here](./minecraft.md#launch-configuration) and then apply all modifications by instance addons in the instance stack to it.
+When launching a Minecraft instance, AddonScript implementations SHOULD take the Minecraft launch configuration as specified [here](./minecraft.md#launch-configuration) and then apply all modifications by instance addons in the launch inheritance stack to it.
 When overriding the main class or file, an instance addon has always priority over the instance addon, from which it inherits the launch config.
 When adding arguments, they are always appended at the end of those arguments from the inherited launch config.